 Do you want fossil fuels on your face?
 Neither do we!
-Believe it or not, even luxury skin creams contain chemical fragrances, endocrine disruptors, emulsifiers, preservatives, and even artificial colorants and dyes.
+Believe it or not, even luxury skin creams contain synthetic fragrances, endocrine disruptors, emulsifiers, problematic preservatives, and even artificial colorants and dyes.

-It’s 2018.
-We shouldn’t have to choose between products that work and products that poison us.
+We shouldn’t have to choose between products that work and products that potentially harm us and/or the environment over time.
 Read on for an extensive list of ingredients we intentionally leave out of our formulas.
-LXMI’s labs only use ingredients ranked no higher than a “1” on the Environmental Working Group’s Skin Deep Index (the leading non-profit authority on toxic ingredients in skincare) — rendering our skincare safe enough to eat.*
+LXMI’s labs only use ingredients ranked no higher than a “1” on the Environmental Working Group’s Skin Deep Index (the leading non-profit authority on skincare safety).
+Some of our skincare products are even safe enough to eat.

 A - F